 When it comes to EPA there is usually a set order of assessment methods that have to be followed (which are outlined within the individual assessment plans).
 One of the flexibilities introduced was that this set order could be relaxed.
 Firstly, the gateway sign-off can be carried out remotely as long as the apprentice, employer and training provider are all in agreement.

-Usually, there is then a time limit of how long an apprentice can stay in the gateway phase before progressing to their EPA.
+Usually, there is then a time limit on how long an apprentice can stay in the gateway phase before progressing to their End-Point Assessment.
 One of the flexibilities introduced means that this time limit can be extended if required due to COVID.
 This is at the discretion of the EPAO, until it is safe for the practical assessment to take place.
 Discussions will need to take place between the EPAO, employer and apprentice to determine when will be safe to carry on.

 - They must attend training as required by the EPAO.

 - They must have no direct connection or conflict of interest with either the apprentice, employer or training provider.